HCIS-Lab/IDS_s24/README.md

 # IDS-s24
-NYCU Selected Topics in Intelligent Driving Systems 2024 Spring
+NYCU Special Topics in Intelligent Driving Systems 2024 Spring

 ##
 You can choose to create a new fork on you own GitHub account.